sourced/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

   - **delete** - deletes deployments defined in the specified config files, in the reverse dependency order
-- `[config]` - The path(s) to the config files to be affected by the specified action (files with extensions `.yaml`, `.yaml`, or `.jinja`).
+- `[config]` - The path(s) to the config files to be affected by the specified action (files with extensions `.yaml`, `.yml`, or `.jinja`).
 It can be:
-  - A space-separated list of paths to the config files/directories
+  - A space-separated list of paths to the config files and/or directories, optionally with wildcards; for example:
+    - ../deployments/config_1.yaml ../tests/test*.yaml ../dev/config*.yml
+    - ../deployments/ ../tests/ - this will submit all files with extensions `.yaml`, `.yml`, or `.jinja` found in the ../deployments/ and ../tests/ directories
   - A space-separated list of yaml-serialized strings, each representing a config; useful when another tool is generating configs on the fly\
     For example: `name: my-networks\nproject: my-project\nimports:\n  - path: templates/network/network.py\n    name: network.py\resources:\n  - type: templates/network/network.py\n    name: my-network-prod`